melonmelonz/melonmelonz.github.io/README.md

 Made for the Next Step application.
 Tools used: mix of nvim, avante, claude/mistral modles, ccode and sometimes VSCodium for specific plugins.
 I can explain every line and could have gotten this done 10x as fast had I fully leveraged my AI setup but I know you want to see use showcase what we can do ourselves.

+I was already tuning my KDE theme to look similar so I had the palette ready to go.

-So far my friends' high score has been 6/10; you all no doubt can do better.
+As of writing my friends' highest score has been 6/10; you all no doubt can do better.

 I appreciate the opportunity!